 Understanding Weld Types

 Before talking about the specific types of welds, it is important to understand what separates one weld from another.
 The primary factor is the shape of the weld when viewed from a cross-section.
 This shape is the most significant factor, and is the primary indicator for such welds as seam, surfacing, backing, plug, slot, fillet, cross-sectional, and flange.
 From there, the next thing to consider are the types of joints that are made using the well.
 There are five different main types of joints, which include the following.
-Examples of these joints are shown in the diagram.- Butt joints
+Examples of these joints are shown in the diagram.

 - Corner joints